 Glucophage drugs round up the top 7 but the prescription rate of this drug is rapidly increasing.
 It makes up about 7% of the top prescribed medications.
 It is the first-line drug of choice for the treatment of type 2 diabetes, in particular, in overweight and obese people.
 It also acts to indirectly lower LDL cholesterol and triglyceride levels.

-By suppressing natural glucose production by the liver, the drug activates an enzyme which plays an important role in insulin signaling, whole body energy balance, and the metabolism of glucose and fats.
+How it Works: By suppressing natural glucose production by the liver, the drug activates an enzyme which plays an important role in insulin signaling, whole body energy balance, and the metabolism of glucose and fats.

-Lactic acidosis, impaired liver/kidney function, decreasing thyroid stimulating hormone and testosterone, increased homocysteine levels, malabsorption of vitamin B12, B12 deficiency, bladder cancer, heart failure.
+Consequences: Lactic acidosis, impaired liver/kidney function, decreasing thyroid stimulating hormone and testosterone, increased homocysteine levels, malabsorption of vitamin B12, B12 deficiency, bladder cancer, heart failure.
 The biggest consequence of diabetes drugs is that it causes pancreatic function to substantially decrease inhibiting several hormones and causing other imbalances which are never correctable without abstaining from the drug.

-Gymnema, Aloe vera, cinnamon, bitter melon, Turmeric, Vitamin D, nuts, chia seeds, green leafy vegetables, apple cider vinegar, cinnamon, red grapes, steel cut oatmeal, broccoli, spinach, green beans and strawberries.
+Natural Alternatives: Gymnema, Aloe vera, cinnamon, bitter melon, Turmeric, Vitamin D, nuts, chia seeds, green leafy vegetables, apple cider vinegar, cinnamon, red grapes, steel cut oatmeal, broccoli, spinach, green beans and strawberries.
 90% of all cases of diabetes can be resolved by eating foods with a low glycemic load, and pursuing both weight training and aerobic exercise.

 The drugs on which we spend the most money are those that are still new enough to be protected against generic competition.
 That’s why drugs like Abilify and Seroquel (antipsychotics), as well as Plavix (blood thinner) and Advair Diskus (asthma inhaler) don’t make the list.

-Herbal alternatives: Adriana Ayales
+Herbal Alternatives by herbalist, Adriana Ayales